print-annaaaa/codepath-prework/README.md

 # Pre-work - *Memory Game*

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Game** is a Light & Sound Memory game to apply for the Salesforce x CodePath's Futureforce Tech Launchpad internship program.

 Submitted by: **Anna Adobamen**